 Under New Jersey law, an order of expungement means that whatever arrest or conviction in your past is removed from public records access.
 It’s as if whatever charge was on your record never happened—a clean slate.

 If your criminal record in Passaic County is expunged, prior arrests and charges do not appear in background checks unless you apply for a job in law enforcement, corrections, or the New Jersey judicial branch.
 For many, this is the ultimate second chance, as it allows them legally to answer “no” on a job or loan application about having any prior arrests or criminal convictions.

-If you live in Paterson, Bloomingdale, Passaic, Wayne, West Milford, Haledon, Little Falls, Hawthorne, Totowa, or another Passaic County municipality, the Law Offices of John F. Marshall can determine your eligibility to seek an order of expungement and assist you with the complex process this involves.
+If you live in Paterson, Bloomingdale, Passaic, Wayne, West Milford, Haledon, Little Falls, Hawthorne, Totowa, or another Passaic County municipality, the Law Offices of Jonathan F. Marshall can determine your eligibility to seek an order of expungement and assist you with the complex process this involves.

 Obtaining an expungement involves completing and submitting multiple forms to the municipal or superior court in the county where your arrest or prosecution took place.
 If a judge is convinced to grant your petition for expungement, you then must distribute the order to several organizations, such as law enforcement, for it to be recorded correctly.

 Schedule a free, no-obligation consultation with us today by contacting us online or by calling our Wayne office.
-Our legal team at the Law Offices of John F. Marshall draws upon more than 100 years of combined experience as public defenders and prosecutors, and we’re glad to discuss how we can help you move toward a brighter future.
+Our legal team at the Law Offices of Jonathan F. Marshall draws upon more than 100 years of combined experience as public defenders and prosecutors, and we’re glad to discuss how we can help you move toward a brighter future.